 It’s very clear that TMDHosting offers everything that you can think of – from shared hosting to dedicated servers.
 However, since shared hosting is the most in-demand service, that’s exactly what I’ll be concentrating on for this TMDHosting review.

 For shared hosting, TMDHosting has 3 plans.
-All plans come with a free domain, SSL, unlimited storage, bandwidth, email accounts, caching, and free access to Weebly Sitebuilder.
+All plans come with a free domain, SSL, unlimited bandwidth and storage space, as well as unlimited email accounts, caching, and free access to Weebly Sitebuilder.

-Of course, each plan has its unique features too:
+Of course, each plan has its unique range of features too:

 Now, before I move on to other pricing details, know that TMDHosting provides these plans for both Linux and Windows.
-The latter is slightly more expensive, with prices between $3.99/mo and $11.99/mo.
+The latter is slightly more expensive.
 Most people go for Linux hosting, but you know…it’s always good to have options.

 Now, there is no one-fits-all plan, therefore the best value will differ depending on your needs.